IBM-Cloud/BigInsights-on-Apache-Hadoop/examples/Zeppelin/jupyter_setup.md

 Leave this session running ^^

+This command binds the CLIENT_PORT on the client machine.
+This port listens for network connections.
+It then forwards all network traffic to JUPYTER_PORT on the master manager node.

 Now open a web browser on your client machine to http://localhost:8989 (this port must be the same as the CLIENT_PORT)

 # Test Jupyter